devluxor/full-stack-open/notes/frontend/part1_intro_to_react/intro_to_react.md

 - `services`: This folder can house utility functions, API services, or other business logic.
 - `utils`: Store utility functions and helper code here.
 - `package.json` and `package-lock.json`: These files define your project's dependencies and scripts. `package-lock.json` is automatically generated and helps ensure consistent dependencies across different environments.

+4. `dist`: this folder will contain the production build

 `index.html`: this file is the main HTML template for your application.